This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 As of yet, the vaccine bubble is still very much in its infancy.
 However, there have been reports of countries and destinations adopting or planning to adopt the vaccine bubble arrangements.

-Bahrain – Israel
+Bahrain – the UAE

 Bali – countries with high vaccination rates